-There are no risks linked to the ERG test.
+There are no risks linked to the ERG.
 You may feel a slight discomfort during the procedure.
-The placement of the electrode feels something like having an eyelash lodged in your eye.
+If the electrode is put on the cornea, the placement of the electrode feels something like having an eyelash lodged in your eye.
 Your eyes may feel slightly sore for a short time after the test.

 In very rare cases, some people suffer from a corneal abrasion from the test.
-If this happens, it will be detected early and is easily treated.
+If this happens, your doctor can detect it early and treat it easily.

 Your doctor will discuss your results with you.
-He or she may order further tests to assess your eye.
-If you have a disorder such as retinal separation or trauma, you made need eye surgery.
+They may order further tests to assess your eye.
+You may need surgery if you have a disorder such as retinal separation or trauma.

-You may be prescribed medication to treat other retinal conditions.
+Your doctor may prescribe you medication to treat other retinal conditions.